 Although the Sanqiao do not consider themselves to be a particularly religious people, they do worship their ancestors and hold ceremonies to appease local spirits on a few occasions throughout the year.
 Many Sanqiao youth are nonreligious.

-Little is known about the status of Christianity among the Sanqiao, but their location is one of the more gospel-neglected parts of southern China.
-Few missionaries ever ventured into the mountains of southeast Guizhou prior to 1949, and few believers exist among the local Dong or Miao.
+We know very little about the status of Christianity among the Sanqiao, but their location is one of the more gospel-neglected parts of southern China.
+Few missionaries ever ventured into the mountains of southeast Guizhou prior to 1949.